moqui/SimpleScreens/README.md

     <depends-on name="SimpleScreens"/>

-Note that this component requires Mantle Business Artifacts to be in place.
+Note that this component requires Mantle UDM and USL (mantle-udm, mantle-usl) to be in place and has component dependencies on them.